"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 Fifty-four people.
 Twenty-five shows.
 And the co-founder was telling them he had never actually been running things.

-That September, 17 people lost their jobs.
-A new CEO was brought in.
 Gladwell's title changed to Editorial Director — the person who asks questions, not the person who runs the room.
-The correction was textbook: retreat to the role that requires the least personal expenditure.
-Not cruelty.
-Conservation.
+A textbook conservation move: retreat to the role that requires the least personal expenditure.
 The same instinct that made him quit running at 15 and refuse golf at 50.

 The Embarrassment Tax